 (3) Despite the employment under the Public Sector Management Act 1994 of ministerial officers for the purpose of assisting the Minister to perform functions that the Minister performs through the Ministerial Body, the Ministerial Body and those officers are not an organisation for the purposes of that Act.

-[Section 6 inserted by No. 3 of 2015 s.
+[Section 6 inserted: No. 3 of 2015 s.
 8.]

 7. Execution of documents by Ministerial Body